-A) Sharpening
+B) Sharpening and balancing

 Always sharpen both cutting edges of the blade (2) using a medium grade grinder.
 Sharpening must only be done from the rounded side, removing as little material as possible.

 The blade is to be replaced when the cutting edge has worn down to 10 mm.